grafana/grafana/ISSUE_TRIAGE.md

 It's highly recommened that you setup filters to automatically remove emails from the inbox and label/categorize them accordingly to make it easy for you to understand when you need to act upon a notification or where to look for finding issues that haven't been triaged etc.

-Instructions for setting up Gmail filters can be found [here](#setting-up-gmail-filters).
+Instructions for setting up filters in Gmail can be found [here](#setting-up-gmail-filters).
+Another alternative is to use [Trailer](https://github.com/ptsochantaris/trailer) or similar software.

 ## 2. Ensure the issue contains basic information